CypRiv/genal/README.md

 ### Lifting <a name="paragraph3.7"></a>

 It is sometimes necessary to lift the SNP data to a different build.
 For instance, if the genetic data of our target population is in build 38 (hg38), but the GWAS summary statistics are in build 37 (hg19).
-This can easily be done in Genal using the `genal.Geno.lift` method:
+This can easily be done in genal using the `genal.Geno.lift` method:

 ```python
 SBP_clumped.lift(start = "hg19", end = "hg38", replace = False)
 ```

-This outputs a table with the lifted SBP instruments (stored in the `SBP_clumped` object) from build 37 (hg19) to build 38 (hg38).
+This outputs a table with the lifted SBP instruments (stored in the `SBP_clumped` instance) from build 37 (hg19) to build 38 (hg38).
 We specified `replace = False` to not modify the `SBP_clumped.data` attribute, but we may want to modify it (before running a PRS in a population stored in build 38 for instance).
 Genal will download the appropriate chain files required for the lift, and it will be done in pure python by default.
 However, if you plan to lift large datasets of SNPs (the whole summary statistics for instance), it may be useful to install the LiftOver executable that will run faster than the pure python version.
 It can be downloaded here: [https://genome-store.ucsc.edu/](https://genome-store.ucsc.edu/) You will need to create an account, scroll down to "LiftOver program", add it to your cart, and declare that you are a non-profit user.

 You can specify the path of the LiftOver executable to the `liftover_path` argument: